Killing of Kirsty Bentley: Recent developments

 In 2014 the case was transferred from Detective Inspector Greg Williams to Detective Inspector Greg Murton.
 At the time he commented that the investigation was open and would continue to be until it was resolved.

 In 2015 Bentley's father, Sid, died of esophageal cancer.
 His death briefly renewed public interest in the case.

 In 2018, Police confirmed that Russell John Tully was no longer of interest to the enquiry.

-In late 2018, almost 20 years after the disappearance, Detective Inspector Murton announced that there had been advances in DNA testing that he hoped could lead to a break in the case.
+In late 2018, nearly 20 years after the disappearance, Detective Inspector Murton announced that there had been advances in DNA testing that he hoped could lead to a break in the case.
 Items of evidence including the dog lead and underwear have been submitted for further testing at Environmental Science and Research.

 The case is still under active investigation, with Detective Inspector Murton stating in 2018 that "the case is still open and being investigated."

 In July 2022 the New Zealand police offered a $100,000 reward for information or evidence leading to the identify and conviction of the person or people responsible for her death.